Ubiquitin: Membrane proteins

-Multi-monoubiquitination can mark transmembrane proteins (for example, receptors) for removal from membranes (internalisation) and fulfil several signalling roles within the cell.
+Multi-monoubiquitylation can mark transmembrane proteins (for example, receptors) for removal from membranes (internalisation) and fulfil several signalling roles within the cell.
 When cell-surface transmembrane molecules are tagged with ubiquitin, the subcellular localization of the protein is altered, often targeting the protein for destruction in lysosomes.
-This serves as a negative feedback mechanism, because often the stimulation of receptors by ligands increases their rate of ubiquitination and internalisation.
-Like monoubiquitination, lysine 63-linked polyubiquitin chains also has a role in the trafficking some membrane proteins.
+This serves as a negative feedback mechanism, because often the stimulation of receptors by ligands increases their rate of ubiquitylation and internalisation.
+Like monoubiquitylation, lysine 63-linked polyubiquitin chains also has a role in the trafficking some membrane proteins.

 Genomic maintenance

 Proliferating cell nuclear antigen (PCNA) is a protein involved in DNA synthesis.
-Under normal physiological conditions PCNA is sumoylated (a similar post-translational modification to ubiquitination).
+Under normal physiological conditions PCNA is sumoylated (a similar post-translational modification to ubiquitylation).
 When DNA is damaged by ultra-violet radiation or chemicals, the SUMO molecule that is attached to a lysine residue is replaced by ubiquitin.
-Monoubiquitinated PCNA recruits polymerases that can carry out DNA synthesis with damaged DNA; but this is very error-prone, possibly resulting in the synthesis of mutated DNA.
-Lysine 63-linked polyubiquitination of PCNA allows it to perform a less error-prone mutation bypass known by the template switching pathway.
+Monoubiquitylated PCNA recruits polymerases that can carry out DNA synthesis with damaged DNA; but this is very error-prone, possibly resulting in the synthesis of mutated DNA.
+Lysine 63-linked polyubiquitylation of PCNA allows it to perform a less error-prone mutation bypass known by the template switching pathway.

-Ubiquitination of histone H2AX is involved in DNA damage recognition of DNA double-strand breaks.
+Ubiquitylation of histone H2AX is involved in DNA damage recognition of DNA double-strand breaks.
 Lysine 63-linked polyubiquitin chains are formed on H2AX histone by the E2/E3 ligase pair, Ubc13-Mms2/RNF168.
 This K63 chain appears to recruit RAP80, which contains a UIM, and RAP80 then helps localize BRCA1.
 This pathway will eventually recruit the necessary proteins for homologous recombination repair.

 Transcriptional regulation

-Histones can be ubiquitinated and this is usually in the form of monoubiquitination (although polyubiquitinated forms do occur).
-Histone ubiquitination alters chromatin structure and allows the access of enzymes involved in transcription.
+Histones can be ubiquitinated, usually in the form of monoubiquitylation, although polyubiquitylated forms do occur.
+Histone ubiquitylation alters chromatin structure and allows the access of enzymes involved in transcription.
 Ubiquitin on histones also acts as a binding site for proteins that either activate or inhibit transcription and also can induce further post-translational modifications of the protein.
 These effects can all modulate the transcription of genes.

 Deubiquitination

-Deubiquitinating enzymes (DUBs) oppose the role of ubiquination by removing ubiquitin from substrate proteins.
+Deubiquitinating enzymes (deubiquitinases; DUBs) oppose the role of ubiquitylation by removing ubiquitin from substrate proteins.
 They are cysteine proteases that cleave the amide bond between the two proteins.
 They are highly specific, as are the E3 ligases that attach the ubiquitin, with only a few substrates per enzyme.
 They can cleave both isopeptide (between ubiquitin and lysine) and peptide bonds (between ubiquitin and the N-terminus).

 In addition to removing ubiquitin from substrate proteins, DUBs have many other roles within the cell.
 Ubiquitin is either expressed as multiple copies joined in a chain (polyubiquitin) or attached to ribosomal subunits.
 DUBs cleave these proteins to produce active ubiquitin.
-They also recycle ubiquitin that has been bound to small nucleophilic molecules during the ubiquitination process.
+They also recycle ubiquitin that has been bound to small nucleophilic molecules during the ubiquitylation process.
 Monoubiquitin is formed by DUBs that cleave ubiquitin from free polyubiquitin chains that have been previously removed from proteins.